Justin-Diner/sorcerers_quest/README.md

 ## Description

-Sorcerer's Quest is a vanilla javaScript fantasy adventure game!
-You begin as a Sorcerer whose quest is simple, defeat his enemies hiding in Castlevania.
-It not a simple quest, as the enemies will be defending their Castle with fire arrows.
+Sorcerer's Quest is a vanilla JavaScript fantasy adventure game!
+You begin as a Sorcerer whose quest is simple, defeat the King hiding in Castlevania.
+It's not a simple quest, as the King's men will be defending the Castle with fire arrows.

 ## Technologies